LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 No-one likes doing the same thing with data all the time.
 Extracting and publishing datasets should be as automated as possible.

 We don't have that many library systems in public libraries.
 6 or so?
 Capita, Civica, Axiell, SirsiDynix, Infor, Koha.
-Probably something else as well, and Durham seem to have their own.
+Probably another, and Durham seem to have their own.
 But that should be 6 pieces of work to automate those datasets, not 200.

 > Task 7: Pay a reasonable fee to library suppliers, or individuals experienced with each system, to extract the data on an automated basis.
 Document it and ensure it's made available to every library service

 ## Provide training

-Most essentially, library staff need the skills to do data work themselves.
-To choose what they want to find out about their library, and to get away from boring data reporting that doesn't serve their needs.
+Most essentially, library staff need the skills to do data work.
+To choose what they want to find out about their library, and get away from repetitive data reporting that isn't useful.

 There are some excellent resources for data training.
 Artefacto publish listings of [Free resources to help library staff level up and learn new skills](https://libraryskills.io/), and [library carpentry lessons and workshops](https://librarycarpentry.org/lessons/) are freely available for anyone to use.

-But having standard data would allow for training materials that taught library staff data skills with their actual data.
-Workshops and training events would give staff the opportunity to use their own data with set examples.
+But standard data would allow for training materials that taught library staff skills with their actual data.
+Workshops and training events would give staff the opportunity to use their data with set examples.

 > Task 8: Create training materials with the data.
 Run workshops across the UK to provide hands on training opportunities for those authorities publishing it